Pre-ordering the Google Pixel 3 (XL)? Keep it safe from Day 1 with Spigen [Sponsored Post]

 Article Contents

 After months of leaks and learning almost everything about the Pixel 3 and Pixel 3 XL, Google’s flagship devices have finally been revealed at $799 and $899.
-With pre-orders starting today, Pixel 3 arrives with new colors while featuring a giant 6.3-inch notched screen, wireless charging, and second selfie camera.
-Whatever kind of protection you need, Spigen has your back for the Pixel 3 and Pixel 3 XL with cases that provide essential levels of protection without the unnecessary bulk.
+With pre-orders starting today, the Pixel 3 arrives with new colors while featuring a giant 6.3-inch notched screen, wireless charging, and second selfie camera.
+Whatever kind of protection you need, Spigen has your back for the Pixel 3 and Pixel 3 XL with cases that provide essential levels of protection — and support wireless charging — without the unnecessary bulk.

 You can check out the full collections at Spigen (Spigen Pixel 3 Collection | Spigen Pixel 3 XL Collection) or see below for a first look at Spigen’s complete collection for the Pixel 3.